Mostafa-HEH/alx-higher_level_programming/0x06-python-classes/README.md

 	- A documentation is not a simple word, it's a real sentence explaining what's the purpose of the module, class or method (the length of it will be verified)

 - Task 0: Write an empty class Square that defines a square:
+- Task 1: Write a class Square that defines a square by: (based on 0-square.py)